Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Training Details

 \subsubsection{Integration Weights}

 To ensure our metrics reflect physical reality across the global domain and vertical direction, we apply a dual weighting strategy for spatial and vertical dimensions.

-\paragraph{Latitude weighting.} Since the grid cells on a regular latitude-longitude grid decrease in area toward the poles, we apply latitude weights $w_i$ to prevent over-representing polar regions.
-Following the methodology in Weatherbench~\cite{rasp2024weatherbench}, we define these weights to account for the integration of area on a sphere:
+\paragraph{Latitude weighting.} Since the grid cells on a regular latitude--longitude grid decrease in area toward the poles, we apply latitude weights $w_i$ to prevent over-representing polar regions.
+Following the methodology in Weatherbench~\citep{rasp_weatherbench_2024}, we define these weights to account for the integration of area on a sphere:

 These weights are normalized to have a unit mean across the latitude dimension, ensuring that the magnitude of the loss metric remains comparable across different grid resolutions.

 \paragraph{Pressure-level weighting.} In addition to spatial weighting, we apply pressure-level weights $v_k$ when aggregating metrics across multiple atmospheric layers.
 This ensures that the evaluation is dominated by the troposphere, where the majority of the atmospheric mass and weather phenomena reside, and maintains a meaningful contribution from the upper atmosphere.
 Following \citet{lang_aifs-crps_2024}, the weight for a given pressure level $p_k$ (expressed in hPa) is defined via